QubesOS/qubes-core-admin/doc/qubes-events.rst

 action is performed.
 You may at your own responsibility raise exceptions from such events to try to prevent such action.

+Event handlers may return a value.
+Those values are aggregated and returned to the caller as a list of those values.
+The order of this list is undefined.
+:py:obj:`None` values are omitted.

 Handling events
 ---------------